Dr Bennett Hogg

 He is the co-founder of the research series "Music and Machines", see http://www.musicandmachines.co.uk/ which has included a 3-day conference on "improvisation: freedom and tradition" with David Clarke in December 2007, and was one of the organisers and moderators for "Music and Machines VIII" as part of Newcastle-Gateshead's "AV Festival 2008".

 His academic writing is published by Routledge, Oxford University Press, Lund University Press, Cambridge Scholars Press, as well as in online journals such as Hz (Fylkingen, Stockholm) and the CILM site of the Open University.

-He is Principal Investigator of the AHRC-funded research project "Landscape Quartet", see http://landscapequartet.org/ , is involved in running projects as part of AHRC-funded "Northumbrian Exchanges" (PI Eric Cross), and has project involvement with AHRC-funded "Digital Originals" (Northumbria University and Newcastle Culture Lab) and "Creative Exchanges" (Culture Lab, Newcastle).
+He was Principal Investigator of the AHRC-funded research project "Landscape Quartet", see http://landscapequartet.org/ , and was involved in running projects as part of AHRC-funded "Northumbrian Exchanges" (PI Eric Cross), and has project involvement with AHRC-funded "Digital Originals" (Northumbria University and Newcastle Culture Lab) and "Creative Exchanges" (Culture Lab, Newcastle).
 He was awarded a School Strategic Research grant by Newcastle University to develop the online creative engagement software ArCCADDE (Archives and Creative Collaborations for Artists working in the Distributed Digital Environment) in 2013, in collaboration with Culture Lab and basic.fm/Pixel Palace at the Tyneside Cinema.

 With Stefan Ostersjo he made a successful application to the Swedish funding agency RANK for three artistic residencies developing environmental sound art projects in Sweden during 2013-14, with flautist Sabine Vogel and electronic sound artist Matthew Sansom.